lmquang/bucket-zip/README.md

 # Bucket Zip

 Bucket Zip is a Python-based tool designed to zip the contents of a Google Cloud Storage (GCS) bucket and upload the resulting zip files to another GCS bucket.
-It now supports creating multiple 1GB zip chunks for efficient handling of large data volumes.
+It supports creating multiple 1GB zip chunks for efficient handling of large data volumes and provides robust resumption capabilities.

 ## Features